SAP Omnichannel Promotion Pricing for SAP Retail Omnichannel Commerce

 What is SAP’s solution for Omnichannel Retailers?

-The new innovation Omnichannel Promotion Pricing (OPP), first introduced with SAP CAR 2.0 FP2, was designed to ensure correct and consistent effective sales prices across all sales channels, along with the ability to introduce new promotional offer types and rules quickly and with low implementation effort.
+The new SAP Omnichannel Promotion Pricing (OPP), first introduced with SAP CAR 2.0 FP2, was designed to ensure correct and consistent effective sales prices across all sales channels, along with the ability to introduce new promotional offer types and rules quickly and with low implementation effort.

 Fig.2: SAP Omnichannel Promotion Pricing for SAP Retail